JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 : Add a new section about [Element Patterns](element_patterns.md) that are used when implementing [Completion Contributors](completion_contributor.md) or [PSI Reference Contributors](psi_references.md#contributed-references).

 Editor - Text Selection
-: Add a new section about [Text Selection EPs](text_selection.md) and describe [`ExtendWordSelectionHandler`](upsource:///platform/lang-api/src/com/intellij/codeInsight/editorActions/ExtendWordSelectionHandler.java)
+: Add a new section about [Text Selection EPs](text_selection.md) and describe [`ExtendWordSelectionHandler`](upsource:///platform/lang-api/src/com/intellij/codeInsight/editorActions/ExtendWordSelectionHandler.java).

 SDK Setup Assistance
-: Added a code sample to the SDK tutorial that expands on assisting in the setup of an SDK
+: Added a code sample to the SDK tutorial that expands on [assisting in the setup of an SDK](sdk.md#assisting-in-setting-up-an-sdk).

 ## 2020